 The best things you can eat

 No matter where you travel, there is probably a store with food.
 Of course, the best thing you can do is to pack a few things ahead of time.
 The foods in the picture above fit into a quart-size bag that easily fit into my purse.
+This are usually my healthy road food go-to pack.

 - Prunes: I know I sound like a grandma, but I love them.
 I don’t usually recommend dried fruits because they’re high in sugar, but prunes are relatively low on the glycemic index, they’re high in fiber and they help to shuttle calcium to our bones (BONUS).
 I wouldn’t recommend eating a lot in one sitting.
 Five or so ought to do the trick.